Jesse Handsley: Handsley’s contribution

 (Not shown in table) 9 September 1903.
-Scott, Skelton, Daily, Evans, Lashly and Handsley form a party to find a new road to the Ferrar Glacier, and place a depot ready for a great western journey over the ice-cap.
+Scott, Skelton, Daily, Evans, Lashly and Handsley form a party to find a new road to the Ferrar Glacier and place a depot ready for a great western journey over the ice cap.

-The party encountered a blizzard and were delayed in reaching the New Harbour until 13 September.
-They spent an anxious night on 14th when temperatures dropped to -49°.
+The party encountered a blizzard and delayed reaching the New Harbour until 13 September.
+They spent an anxious night on the 14th when temperatures dropped to -49°.
 By 16 September they reached Cathedral Rocks, deposited provisions and set out for home, the temperature had fallen below -50° each night, they reached Discovery on 20 September 1903.